The Bariatric Center team works with you to determine the best course of care for your situation. Medical interventions include:

 A partial meal replacement program is available for people who want to incorporate one meal daily in addition to the liquid supplements replacing all other meals.

-A program using the meal replacements to lose weight prior to surgery (such as knee, back, bariatric and gynecologic surgery or hernia repair) is also available.
+A program using the meal replacements to lose weight prior to surgery (such as knee, back, bariatric and gynecologic surgery, or hernia repair) also is available.

 Weight-loss (bariatric) surgery